Getting your Trinity Audio player ready...

 The Swing

-Like we said, the driver is the club with the longest shaft, as a result, the longest arc.
+As we said, the driver is the club with the longest shaft and, as a result, the longest arc.
 A player needs to step back a small bit more than with an iron.

 Basic Fundamentals to Hit The Driver Consistently: